Skip to content

 Programmatic Navigation

-Use navigate(path) to change the route programmatically:
+Use navigate(path) to change the route from code:

 tova